strawmanpoems/strawman/poems/007_jacobs_lamant.md

 my dress is torn,
 the air so still,
 smoke rises thin,
-where we laid on the hill.
+where we lay on the hill.

-dare to i gaze up,
+dare to i gaze up
 from this ground,
-my hands shake cold,
+my hands shake cold
 in the soil they have found.

 once given with heart,